tahaozcn/CCGAI/README.md

 # E-Commerce AI Project

-This project is a graduation project that enables visual search in e-commerce platforms using artificial intelligence.
+This project is enables visual search in e-commerce platforms using artificial intelligence.

 ## Project Summary